hugoalcalde/imperfect_trainings/reports/README.md

 >
 > Answer:

 For our project, we worked with the MONAI framework (https://github.com/Project-MONAI/tutorials/blob/main/2d_classification/monai_101.ipynb).
 It is a freely available collaborative framework built for accelerating research and clinical collaboration in Medical Imaging.
-We haven’t used MONAI for dataset download and data pre-processing.
-Instead, we used it to define a Densenet and to run the training.
+We haven’t used MONAI for dataset download nor data pre-processing.
+Instead, we used it to define a Densenet model architecture and to run the training.
 The functionality was imported like this: from monai.networks.nets import densenet121.
 This saved us a lot of time because we didn’t have to build up the Neural Network by ourselves.
 So, the model was created with only one line of code.
 Furthermore, the model implementation is coordinated with the training and thus prevents errors.

 ## Coding environment